· min · 2445

 Frigatebird

-Frigatebirds don’t land on water - feathers aren’t waterproof.
-They steal food mid-air from other birds.
+Frigatebirds don’t land on water - their feathers aren’t waterproof.
+Instead they steal food mid-air from other birds.
 Literal pirates.
+Males inflate red throat pouches like balloons during mating season.
+It looks absurd, and it works.

 Brown Pelican